magenta/magenta-demos/nsynth/README.md

 ##### gpus
 Set this number to match the number of GPUs your system is equipped with.
 This will control the number of batches the processes are split into (enabling much faster processing times).

+##### batch_size_embeddings
+The size of batches for embedding generation.
+Larger batch sizes use more VRAM.
+Should be set as high as possible for a given GPU and sample length for maximum speed.
+Using a 4 second sample length a single GTX 1080 Ti with 11 GB VRAM can handle batches of about 48.

+##### batch_size_generate
+The size of batches for audio generation.
+Once again, larger batch sizes use more VRAM.
+A single GTX 1080 Ti with 11 GB VRAM can handle batches of about 512.

 ### 3. Run generate.py

-With all of the settings adjusted to reflect the input audio and the files named correctly in 'audio_input', generate.py can be run.
+With all of the settings adjusted to reflect the input audio and the files named correctly in 'audio_input', generate.py can be run from this directory.

 This should generate embeddings, interpolate them, and then generate the audio for the entire grid.
 The generated grid folder will be placed in 'output_grids' and can then be opened in the NSynth MaxForLive device by selecting the folder in the 'Load Sounds' browser.